The Modern Resume Formatting and Design

 The Plan

 Make Reading Effortless.
-This is the final check to make sure your resume survives the "Digital Blender" (ATS) and the "Human Check" (the 6-second look).
-We need the data to be pulled out with absolutely no trouble.
+This is the final check to make sure your resume survives the "Digital Blender" (ATS) and the "Human Check" (the 6-second scan).
+We need the data to be pulled out without friction — every time, on every system.
+This step also ensures your resume is readable by everyone, including screen readers used in accessibility reviews.

 The Action Steps